griffincalme/ExperimentalScripts/README.md

 #CoinFlip.py

-returns heads or tails with equal probability when the function is called
+Returns heads or tails with equal probability when the function is called